Retro-Devils/WickedOS/README.md

-## Updated October 20,2021
+## Updated October 22,2021

-## Current Version: 1.1
+## WickedOS Version: 1.1

-# WickedOS
+# General Info

-A android based, retro gaming operating system, for Raspberry Pi 4.
+- WickedOS is a android based, retro gaming os.
+Built for the Raspberry Pi 4.

-WickedOS is built on Konstakangs Lineage 17.1.
+- WickedOS is built on Konstakangs Lineage 17.1.

 ## First Boot Setup